Best golf courses in Monterey

-Pebble Beach understandably gets all the attention in the Monterey area, however there are so many other great Monterey Peninsula courses to consider, which is why we’re often asked by golfers, “what are the best golf courses in Monterey?”
-Blessed with the most dramatic, natural settings for golf anywhere in the world, and a beautiful year-round climate, this breath-taking region is golfing paradise.
-Hopefully our recommendations of the best golf courses in Monterey will get your juices flowing.
+Although Pebble Beach Links understandably gets all the attention in the Monterey area, there are so many other great Monterey Peninsula courses to consider, which is why we’re often asked by golfers, what are the best golf courses in Monterey?

 Designed by a team that included Robert Trent Jones Jr. and Tom Watson, the Links at Spanish Bay was modelled on an authentic Scottish course.
 Views of the Pacific Ocean are dramatic while the extremely undulating, multi-tiered greens, will test your imagination.
 Opened in 1987, the Links at Spanish Bay joins the already impressive Pebble Beach Company portfolio of Pebble Beach Links, Del Monte and Spyglass Hill courses.

 This Robert Trent Jones Sr. course that opened in 1966, is deemed the toughest test of golf on the Monterey Peninsula, and will humble the most proficient players.
 With a split personality, Spyglass Hill’s first five holes are played along the spectacular Pacific coastline, while holes seven onwards the course heads into the Del Monte forest.
 Take plenty of balls and a strong spirit, otherwise, this course may break you.